solarwinds/appoptics-apm-node/guides/instrumenting-a-module.md

 - `runner` is a function that will run the function to be instrumented (see below).
 - `config` [optional] allows non-default settings to be specified.
 - `callback` is only present if the function to be instrumented is asynchronous.
+- returns the value returned by the `runner` function

-There is also a promise-based equivalent, `ao.pInstrument(...)` in which the runner function returns a promise.
-The first three arguments are the same as `ao.instrument`, there is no callback function, and the return value is the promise returned by the `runner` function.
+There is also a promise-based equivalent, `ao.pInstrument(...)` in which the runner function must return a promise.

+The signature is `ao.pInstrument (span, pRunner, config)`.

+- `span` as above
+- `pRunner` is the function to be instrumented.
+It must return a promise.
+- `config` as above
+- returns the promise returned by the `pRunner` function.

 #### Span